peterbueschel/presentations/README.md

-# k8s-presentations
-presentations and notes
+# presentations

+- k8s-nov2017:       journey of installing K8s on bare metal
+- gotesting-apr2018: testing in Go - An Overview